terascope/teraslice/docs/packages/data-mate/overview.md

 ### isPostalCode

-`isPostalCode(input, args) - Validates that input is a valid postal code or a list of postal codes`
+`isPostalCode(input, context, args) - Validates that input is a valid postal code or a list of postal codes`

 `Optional arg: { locale?: 'ANY OF THE DEFINED LOCATIONS BELOW' }`